Sign In to Your Account

 Generally speaking, these collectible American Eagles have not worked well as an investment.
 In nearly all cases, buyers would have done better buying bullion strike coins instead.
 The additional premium paid for the collectible version can’t be recovered when the time comes to sell.

 Gold American Eagle coins are a solid investment.
+You can find these numismatic coins for sale on our site.
 They can be purchased a low cost, and easily sold at full value when the time comes.
 They are guaranteed by the US government, as well as Money Metals Exchange, for their weight and purity.
 Eagles come in a variety of sizes so all investors can afford to add one to their holding.
 And they are widely considered to be among the most beautiful coins minted today.
 There really is no better way to buy gold.

 If you're looking to buy Golden Eagle coins, different Golden Eagle sizes, US Gold coins, or other gold and silver coins please call Money Metals Exchange directly at 1-800-800-1865.
 You can also inquire about the current Golden Eagle bullion coins price and product availability and/or place an order.